MXClyde/mendix-kubernetes-azure/README.md

 ## Features of the solution:

 - Host Mendix apps in a secure, scalable and managed environment.
-- Utilize standard Azure services to ensure cost-effectiveness
+- Utilize standard Azure services to ensure stability, support and cost-effectiveness.
-- Utilize Azure  DevOps for automated deployments, fully in control of your team
+- Utilize Azure  DevOps for automated deployments, fully in control of your team.

 ## How to deploy

 ### Prerequisites

 - Account with Owner role assignment on the target Azure Subscription.

 ### Deploying Container Platform (Azure Kubernetes Service)